Spectral ACMS: A robust localized Approximated Component Mode Synthesis Method: The High-Contrast Multiscale Case

 Note that

-\begin{rem} In~\cites{MR2666649,MR3225627}, a different, but still local, eigenvalue problems are introduced, aiming to build approximation spaces.
+\begin{rem} A similar approach was followed by~\cite{MR2666649,MR3225627}, where different local eigenvalue problems are introduced to construct the approximation spaces.
 The analysis of the method however requires extra regularity of the coefficients, and the error estimate is not robust with respect to contrast. \end{rem}

+\begin{rem} Assume that $\A$ is scalar and $\rho = \A \ge 1$.
+The generalized eigenvalue problem (\ref{e:eigenvalue}) was designed to guarantee that both the exponential decay of the multiscale function basis and local weighted Poincar\'{e} inequality holds,

+without hidden constants depending of $\A$ or on the contrast of $\A$.
+If the issue were just the exponential decay, it is possible to show from the analysis that we could have defined $\hat{S}_{ee}^\tau = S_{ee}^\tau$, furthermore, to show that the number of large eigenvalues is related to the number of high permeable channels crossing the edge $e$; see \cite{MR4683905, MR4320895}.
+These eigenvectors are similar to functions that have value equal to one in one channel, zero value in the other channels, and smooth on the low permeable region.
+Related argument also applies to define subspaces where the weighted Poincar\'e inequality holds.
+In summary, we can control both the exponential decay and the local weighted Poincar\'e by using similar number of eigenvectors if using the classical Poincar\'e inequality.
+As a consequence, the error estimate in terms of $\|f\|_{L^2_{1/\rho}}$ is a stronger result than in terms of $\|f\|_{L^2}$ and using similar number of multiscale function basis. \end{rem}